-Back in 1989 I was sent to accompany a reporter to do an interview with a private investigator.
+Back at the end of 1990 I was sent to accompany a reporter to do an interview with a private investigator.
 He was an ex-Metropolitan Policeman who had a very good reputation and track record in finding runaway children.
 He was possibly the severest looking person I had ever met and his penchant for big fat cigars did wonders for his image.
 The truth is that he was actually a very caring man and both the reporter and I liked him a lot.

 When I did a quick “Google” for the man I found that he had given another interview to the newspaper ten years later and that he was still as forthright as he had been.
 I would imagine that he has since retired but I still look very fondly at this picture and remember it’s place in one of my old portfolios.